-These are under threat this year.
-Normally they are on Saturday night and start at around 10.00-10.10 pm.
-If they go ahead, the fireworks display will take place on land owned by the Crockett family at Sham Hill, near Remenham.
-The river tow-path along the course has historically been a popular vantage point although it does get very crowded.
-Henley Bridge will close from 9.00-11.00pm for the display if they go ahead.
+These are on Saturday night and start at around 10.00-10.10 pm.
+The fireworks display will take place on land owned by the Fawley Court.
+The river tow-path along the course has historically been a popular vantage point although it does get very crowded and they will be visible from Henley Bridge.
+Henley Bridge will close from 9.00-11.00pm for the display.

 Last year Thames Valley Police issued some advice for visitors to the Regatta.
 We understand that this ‘advice’ and the message from the Police is still relevant this year.
 In particular visitors should note Ch Supt’s comments about people bringing alcohol with them into Henley on trains and by other means of transport.
 We are aware that this measure has been firmly enforced over recent years for those deemed to be breaking Police guidelines.